-Evidence will be a copy of common assessments for math and the data tracking forms.
+Evidence will be a copy of common summative and formative assessments for math and the data tracking forms.
 Fidelity will be monitored as PLCs meet with administration to review classroom student achievement data on the common assessment using the classroom and grade level data tracking forms.
 The PLC will make decisions on grading, reteaching, and common assessments to guide instruction.
 The PLC will use the district pacing guide to ensure that instruction is paced to prepare students for FSA (in applicable grades).

-Administration and/or resource teachers will meet with grade PLCs to facilitate discussions about data, creation of common assessments, and sustain the focus on rigorous and relevant student instruction.
+Administration and/or resource teachers will meet with grade PLCs to facilitate discussions about data, creation of common summative and formative assessments, and sustain the focus on rigorous and relevant student instruction.